Industrial school (Ireland): Vaccine trials

 Vaccine trials in some Industrial Schools were to be investigated by the commission, but were discontinued by the commission in 2003 following Court judgement.
 In a statement on their website the commission said "The Vaccine Trials Inquiry was a Division of the Investigation Committee.
 Judicial Review proceedings seeking, inter alia, a declaration that the Order which established the Vaccine Trials Inquiry was ultra vires the Act of 2000, were initiated in November 2003.
 On 25 November 2003, an undertaking was given to the High Court, by the commission, that it would not conduct any hearings in relation to the matters within the ambit of the Order, until the matter was settled.

 The practical effect of this undertaking was that the work of the Division was suspended at that point and never re-commenced, given the subsequent decision of the Court, that the Order was ultra vires the Act."

-Lord Justice Cherry's remarks

-Richard Robert Cherry, a future Chief Justice of Ireland, speaking in 1911 was of the opinion that:

-It is impossible to exaggerate the good effect (of).... this twin system of Reformatory and Industrial Schools.
-The latter have been particularly successful in Ireland; and the combination of voluntary effort and private management, with State regulation and partial support—a rather dangerous experiment—has been completely justified by the result.

-The commission to Inquire into Child Abuse, concluded almost one hundred years later, documents widespread serious neglect as well as physical, emotional, and sexual abuse of children in many of the schools.
-The commission only investigated complaints dating back to the 1940s (that is, with direct evidence from living persons), but its findings are at odds with Lord Justice Cherry's earlier assessment of the success of the 'experiment'.

-List of industrial schools in Ireland (Republic of Ireland)

-The Fisheries School in Baltimore, West Cork was run by a local board of management and directed by the local parish priest.
-The school was closed in the 1950s and its records (allegedly deliberately) destroyed.

-The following schools were run by religious orders and funded by the public: